gaumarjos/Spotiripper/README.md

 export LANG="en_US.UTF-8"
 ````

-## Python settings
-Developed and tested with
-Built with pyinstaller.

 ## External dependencies
 ### Spotify
-It'e better to use a paid account to get rid of ads that otherwise might be recorded.
+It is better to use a paid account to get rid of ads that otherwise might be recorded.

 To download tracks (or a list or tracks) nothing more is necessary.

-To download playlists and albums `spotiripper` needs to access the Spotify database to know what tracks are in them.
+To download playlists, albums and artist's top tracks `spotiripper` needs to access the Spotify database to know what tracks they contain.
-To do so, it's necessary to setup Client ID and Client Secret keys.
+To do so, it is necessary to setup Client ID and Client Secret keys.
-Once these are obtained from [here](https://developer.spotify.com/dashboard/applications), two environment variables have to be set:
+They can be obtained from [here](https://developer.spotify.com/dashboard/applications) and the keys can be set with:

 ````
 export SPOTIPY_CLIENT_ID='yourclientid'